For parents & guardians

 Our admissions and selection processes aim to assess you fairly and consistently.
 We judge applications on individual merit, taking into account your academic achievements, relevant experience and your motivation to undertake the course.

-Studying at City University London is a realistic goal for all undergraduate students.
+Studying at City, University of London is a realistic goal for all undergraduate students.
 Students can get funding to pay for their living costs from several sources.
 Once students begin their studies at City, they can get financial support and money management advice from our award-winning Student Centre.

 In addition to this, students may be eligible for the Lord Mayor of London Scholarship for Academic Excellence.
-This scholarship offers up to £3,000 per year to UK and EU undergraduate students achieving exceptional grades at 'A' level, International Baccalaureate or other equivalent qualifications starting an undergraduate course at City in September 2013
+This scholarship rewards UK and EU undergraduate students achieving exceptional grades at 'A' level, International Baccalaureate or other equivalent qualifications starting an undergraduate course at City.

-With all of halls of residence within walking distance of the University, students can live and study in central London.
+With all of halls of residence within walking distance of City, students can live and study in central London.
 Find out more about undergraduate housing options.

 The local area